-Lord Pentland also noted that at the Westminster Parliament there were important achievements for the Commission in 2015, with the enactment of the Insurance Act 2015 and the Consumer Rights Act 2015; the Enterprise Bill is currently before the House of Commons with important reforms on the law on late payment of insurance claims.
+Lord Pentland also noted that at the Westminster Parliament there were important achievements for the Commission in 2016, with the enactment of the Enterprise Act 2016 implementing recommendations on the payment of late claims in our joint project on insurance law with the Law Commission for England and Wales.

 Lord Pentland looks forward to making progress in 2017 in re-examining the way in which the Commission works with the Scottish Government; and to consulting on the Commission’s next programme of law reform, the Tenth Programme.